datadiode/manfred/README.md

 ### Manifest Resource Editor v1.0 ###

+The purpose of this tool is to prepare an existing application that consumes
+COM objects from DLLs located inside of or below the folder from where it is
+run for working without registration of involved DLLs, by using isolated COM.

 Usage:

 manfred <target> ... [ /once ] [ /ini ... ] [ /files ... ] [ /minus ... ]